gogobook/my-asp-dot-net/ch8.md

 execution can start.
 In other words, the constructor of the Thread class takes a parameter that defines the method to be invoked by the thread.
-Generic library classes—Many libraries contain code to perform various standard tasks.
+Generic library classes——Many libraries contain code to perform various standard tasks.
 It is usually possible for these libraries to be self-contained, in the sense that you know when you write to the library exactly how the task must be performed.